AbhiDude01/Generics/README.md

 ## Testing

-The provided test case `tm_sll_test_case.c` demonstrates the usage of the library by creating, manipulating, and testing the singly linked list functionalities.
+The library includes test case files for each data structure, demonstrating usage and providing a way to verify correct behavior.

-To run the test case:
+To run a test case:

 1. Compile the test case along with the library source files.
 2. Execute the compiled binary.